ADHD UK Logo

 Below are some examples from a recent civil service diversity report.
 The captures below highlight the importance of granular tracking.
 We have it in ALL other sections of diversity tracking we need the same in disability.

-Representation of civil service by age
+civil service age and grade

-Representation of civil service by religion
+civil service religion

 What do we want?